-Using a nominal disposal-area-opening dimension of 8 m and the maximum displacement rates shown above, the inferred maximum creep rate is approximately 1.22×10^{-9} /s.
-Although this is more than last year's rate of 6.97×10^{-10} /s it is consistent with pervious COMPs report rates.
-Maximum creep rates for the waste disposal areas are all associated with Panel 6 for the vertical and Panel 3 for the horizontal rate.
-It should be noted that there are no horizontal measurements for Panel 6 such that it would likely have a higher rate than Panel 3.
+Using a nominal disposal-area-opening dimension of 8 m and the maximum displacement rates shown above, the inferred maximum creep rate is approximately 9.38×10^{-11} /s.
+This rate is less than last year's rate of 1.22×10^{-10} /s and is consistent with pervious COMPs report rates.
+Maximum creep rates for the waste disposal areas are all associated with newer excavations.
+The rate used here was from Panel 6.
+As noted earlier, the initial rate for Panel 7 listed in the GAR (DOE 2012) were not used in this analysis because they are not representative rates and are as high as 22 in/yr (56 cm/yr).
+It should be noted that there are no horizontal measurements for Panels 4, 5 and 6.
 No additional actions are recommended at this time.